Prepare Your Boat for Winter with Ancasta's Winterisation Guide

 Taking protective measures before you store your boat for the winter will help ensure it’s ready to get back on the water when you are.
 It’s not just winter that can impact your boat’s performance; inactivity itself can lead to wear and tear.
 Without proper checks, corrosion can spread, moisture can get in places it shouldn’t, and oil can clump and cause issues in the new season.

 The best place for your boat to be during the winter is out of the water, under suitable cover and in a warm, climate-controlled storage specifically for boats and yachts.
-We all know that costs can be a defining factor however so if you don’t have this option, our user guide could help you do some of the work yourself.
+We all know that costs can be a defining factor, so if you don’t have this option, our user guide could help you do some of the work yourself.

-Many of the checklist items below are also general maintenance however there are some that are critical to preventing damage during the winter months whether berthed or in dry storage.
+Many of the checklist items below are also general maintenance.
+However, there are some that are critical to preventing damage during the winter months, whether berthed or in dry storage.

-Give your boat a really good clean!
+1. Give your boat a really good clean

 - Ensure that any perishables and removables are removed: Fridges and freezers should be cleaned, food removed, as well as any other removable items such as flares, fire extinguishers, fenders and electronics.

-- Drain and refresh the boats engine cooling system: Draining the coolant alone it’s quite enough, ensure that you run clean water through the system and top up with high quality anti-freeze diluted to the manufacturers recommendation.
+- Drain and refresh the boats engine cooling system: Draining the coolant alone it’s quite enough, ensure that you run clean water through the system and top up with high quality antifreeze diluted to the manufacturer’s recommendation.

-Disconnect your battery!
+5. Disconnect your battery